-While the Movement notes with appreciation the engagement of Member States and the positive atmosphere of discussions which led to the finalisation of the proposal by the Movement, which in turn could be considered as progress in the work of the Committee, the Movement also expresses its concern over the reluctance of some Member States in engaging meaningful discussion on the other proposals.
+With respect to the proposals under agenda items of maintenance of peace and security and peaceful settlement of disputes, the Movement expresses its concern over the reluctance of some Member States in engaging meaningful discussion.
 The Movement is of the view that the Committee should redouble its efforts, inter alia, to examine suggestions and proposals regarding the Charter and the strengthening of the role of the UN.
 Also, we are ready to engage into discussion with other groups to set up a work programme for the Charter Committee, to facilitate any discussion in the future with the aim of enhancing the ability of the UN to achieve its purposes.